pivotal/docs-tap/install.hbs.md

 ### <a id='additional-build-service-config'></a> (Optional) Additional Build Service Configurations

-The following Build Service Configurations are optional during the Tanzu Application Platform installation process:
+The following tasks are optional during the Tanzu Application Platform installation process:

 - [(Optional) Configure your profile with full dependencies](#full-dependencies)
 - [(Optional) Configure your profile with the Jammy stack only](#jammy-only)